-- 1.3.1 The Term of this Charter Contract shall be six (6) years. - 1.3.2 This Charter Contract is effective upon execution, and the term of the Charter Contract begains as a written charter on May 6, 2013 June 13, 2014 and will terminate six years from that date on June 13, 2020, unless earlier terminated as provided herein.
+- 1.3.1 The Term of this Charter Contract shall be six (6) years. - 1.3.2 This Charter Contract is effective upon execution, and the term of the Charter Contract began as a written charter on May 6, 2013 and will terminate on the last day of the school vear six years from that date of execution, unless earlier terminated as provided herein.